jeeger/twauctex/README.md

 functionality in certain macros, and enable them only in certain environments.

+Double-pressing the period will remove the inserted newline again, thus inserting only a normal period.

 Additionally, twauctex has a feature to not break when entering common abbreviations (such as M.Sc.).